Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### serverAnnotationsEditable

 Set to `true` if server annotations can be modified.
-Setting this to `false` prevents users from editing their annotations after their session ends.
+Setting this to `false`, prevents users from editing their annotations after their session ends.

 Default value: `true`